orlevit/latin_music_statistics/README.md

   * Both - 12%.

 ## Conclusions
-Examples for the conclusion drawn from the statistics.
-For the full list ,please check the application.
+Examples of conclusions drawn from the statistics are provided below.
+For the complete list, please refer to the application.

 ### General (No prior knowledge)
 #### Word Insight